After four plus years of service, scientists prepare the Planck satellite for its final shutdown and for permanent safe disposal.

 Animation of the spin-stabilized Planck spacecraft during the cruise toward its final destination: an operational orbit around the second Lagrange point L2.

-On 9 October, controllers commanded Planck to perform a lengthy, two-day manoeuvre to move away from the Sun–Earth Lagrange point and start a slow drift away from Earth.
+On October 9, controllers commanded Planck to perform a lengthy, two-day maneuver to move away from the Sun-Earth Lagrange point and start a slow drift away from Earth.

 Today, around 12:00 GMT (14:00 CEST), the thrusters will again be switched on to burn the remaining fuel to depletion, an important aspect of rendering the spacecraft inert, as required by ESA’s space debris mitigation guidelines.